JxuanC/MindSA/README.md

 3) Extract CLIP representations by running fmri_process/feature_extract_nsd.py

-4) preprocess NSD by running fmri_process/NSD_handle.py
+4) Preprocess NSD by running fmri_process/NSD_handle.py

-5) train the Reconstruction model by running brain2text_train_nsd.py
+5) Train the Reconstruction model by running brain2text_train_nsd.py

-6) reconstructing text by running brain2text_infer_nsd.py
+6) Reconstructing text by running brain2text_infer_nsd.py

 * Our codebase builds on StableDiffusionReconstruction, MAE, SMALLCAP, stable-diffusion repositories.
 We would like to thank the authors.